H-Was1/NoCapture/README.md

 https://github.com/H-Was1/NoCapture/blob/main/Recording%202026-08-09%20235805.mp4

+NoCapture hides selected windows from screen capture, AI agents, and screen sharing at the OS level while keeping them visible to you.

+It supports automatic protection rules, live preview of what’s shared, and per-window control across Windows, macOS, and Linux.

 NoCapture groups your open windows by application.
 Expand an app, pick a window, hit **Protect**.
 It stays visible to you.
 Vanishes from Zoom, Teams, OBS, and every AI agent screenshotting your screen.
 Toggle back anytime — or automate it entirely.

 ---